 Let Her Rip is about empowering confidence in and behind the boat and on and off the water.
-We are partnering with exceptional female athletes, leaders and brands to share stories of inspirational women who relentlessly chase their goals.
-We are also hosting clinics to help build confidence while driving, riding or learning new tricks.
+Now in its third year, the Let Her Rip movement continues to include even more exceptional female athletes, leaders, brands, and MasterCraft partners.
+Let Her Rip is about sharing stories of inspirational women who relentlessly chase their goals while encouraging others to do the same.

 #let her rip